-Black widow spiders ( Latrodectus mactans and Latrodectus hesperus) are found throughout the United States, Mexico, and southern Canada.
+Black widow spiders (Latrodectus mactans and Latrodectus hesperus) are found throughout southern Canada, the United States, and Mexico.
 A female black widow is much more likely to deliver more venom than a male spider.
 Female black widows are long-legged, shiny, coal-black spiders with an orange, red, or yellow shape on their underside that usually looks like an hourglass but may be another shape.
 Female black widows are usually about 3.8 cm (1.5 in.) long, but they may be smaller.

-What are the signs and symptoms of a black widow spider bite?
+What are the symptoms of a black widow spider bite?

 In most cases of a black widow spider bite, symptoms consist only of:

 - Minimal to sharp pain followed by swelling and redness at the site of the bite.